 Aims and Scope

-• Applications - Structural, opto-electronic, magnetic, medical, MEMS, sensors, smart materials, additive manufacturing, membranes, materials for energy systems.
+- Applications- Structural, opto-electronic, magnetic, medical, MEMS, sensors, smart materials, additive manufacturing, membranes, materials for energy systems.

-• Characterization - Analytical, microscopy, scanning probes, nanoscopic, optical, electrical, acoustic, spectroscopic, diffraction.
+- Characterization- Analytical, microscopy, scanning probes, nanoscopic, optical, electrical, magnetic, acoustic, spectroscopic, diffraction.

-• Processing - Thin film processing, sol-gel processing, mechanical processing, assembly, and nanocrystalline processing leading to unique materials.
+- Processing- Crystal growth, thin film processing, sol-gel processing, mechanical processing, assembly, nanocrystalline processing.

-• Properties - Mechanical, magnetic, optical, electrical, ferroelectric, thermal, interfacial, transport, thermodynamic.
+- Properties- Mechanical, magnetic, optical, electrical, ferroelectric, thermal, interfacial, transport, thermodynamic, photoelectrochemical, photocatalytic, thermoelectric, biological.

-• Synthesis - Quenching, solid state, solidification, solution synthesis, vapor deposition, and high pressure, explosive processes leading to unique materials.
-Types of Contribution
+- Synthesis- Quenching, solid state, solidification, solution synthesis, vapor deposition, high pressure, explosive, MOVPE and LPE epitaxial processes, single crystal growth.

 Short Communications (Letters) are intended as brief reports of significant, original and timely research results on the science, applications and processing of materials which warrant rapid publication.
 In considering a manuscript for publication, particular attention will be given to the originality of the research, the desirability of speedy publication, the clarity of the presentation and the validity of the conclusions.
 There is a strict four-page limit to printed articles.
 Manuscripts must not exceed 2000 words plus three figures and one table.
 This includes everything: the title, authors, affiliations, abstract, keywords, body of the manuscript, acknowledgements, references, figure captions, etc. The maximum number of figures is strictly limited to five.
 If the maximum of 4 figures is used, then the total number of words must be reduced to 1800.
 If the maximum of 5 figures is used, then the total number of words must be reduced to 1600.
 If more than 5 figures are used, the manuscript will be rejected.
 The manuscript submitted for review should not exceed 8 pages (including title, abstract, references, figures, tables and figure captions).
 Short Communications need to report a concise but exhaustive Material and methods section included in the main text.